za3k/ok-mixnet/README.md

 date -u "+%Y-%m-%d" >THEIR_ID.start-date.txt
 ```

-The file is be short and looks like this:
+The file is short and looks like this:
 ```
 2021-05-13
 ```